kean/Pulse/README.md

 #### Storage

-All logged messages are stored persistently using Core Data, including metadata and other information.
+All logged messages are stored persistently using SQLite, including metadata and other information.
 You get full access to all of the recorded messages at any time using `LoggerMessageStore`.

+> The SQLite storage is powered by [SwiftSQL](https://github.com/kean/SwiftSQL).

 ```swift
 let message = try LoggerMessageStore.default.allMessage()